The Key for Spies ~ book 8 in the Hearts in Hazard series of historical mysteries/suspense.

 Hero and Villain

-Meet the protagonist Simon and one of the antagonists for The Key for Spies, the most recent release by M.A.
+Meet the protagonist Simon and one of the antagonists for The Key for Spies, a January release by M.A.
 Lee in her historical mystery / suspense series Hearts in Hazard.

 1st April 1813, Thursday